 Unlike the moduli spaces of algebraic curves, the moduli spaces of surfaces have many components.
 Like the stable curves in moduli of curves, the stable surfaces play an important role in the moduli spaces of algebraic surfaces.
 In \cite{C} and \cite{LR}, some papers pay attention to stable surfaces, especially in \cite{C}, where the author introduces two types of basic reduced surfaces: a string of surfaces and a cycle of surfaces.
 The above surfaces are unions of some planes.

-Let $X$ be an algebraic surface in a complex projective space. and $f: X \to \mathbb{CP}^2 $ is a generic projection.
+Let $X$ be an algebraic surface in a complex projective space, and let $f: X \to \mathbb{CP}^2 $ be a generic projection.
 Then we can define the Galois cover of $X$.
 It is well known that the Galois cover of $X$ could reflect some topology properties of $X$, see \cite{Li}.
 Especially, Galois covers could provide some new invariants (as mentioned in \cite{Tei2}).
 Studying the topological properties of Galois covers of surfaces becomes an important tool for studying the topological properties of algebraic surfaces.
-The authors first use the Galois covers to study stable surfaces in \cite{ADFT}.
+We can refer to \cite{Li}.

 Zappa first studied some interesting surfaces in \cite{za2} and \cite{za1}, now called Zappatic surfaces.
-Later, more research focused on this kind of surface, see \cite{C-C-F-M-2}, \cite{C-C-F-M-3}, \cite{C-C-F-M-1}, and \cite{C-C-F-M-4}.
+Later, more research focused on Zappatic surfaces, see \cite{C-C-F-M-2}, \cite{C-C-F-M-3}, \cite{C-C-F-M-1}, and \cite{C-C-F-M-4}.
 There are two types of the simplest stable Zappatic surfaces $X$ that have only one Zappatic singularity: Zappatic surfaces of type $R_n$ and Zappatic surfaces of type $E_n$, see \cite{C-C-F-M-5} and \cite{C-C-F-M-1}.
 These two types of surfaces are actually a string of surfaces and a cycle of surfaces.

 In \cite{AGM}, we studied Zappatic surfaces of type $R_n$.
 In the language of \cite{C}, this is a string of planes that has only one common singularity.
 We used the surfaces of the minimal degree to construct such deformations to Zappatic surfaces of type $R_n$, and proved that their Galois covers are always simply connected.